Daily life in a Circular City is organized differently than our current day-to-day routines require.

 Forecasting through the lens of a just transition, access to meaningful work, affordable housing, and social mobility are non-negotiable rights.

-Daily life in a Circular City is inclusive and co-creative by design.
+Daily life in a Circular City is co-creative by design.

 . . .